Securities-Backed Lines of Credit – It May Pay to See Beyond the Pitch

 What Are SBLOCs?

 SBLOCs are loans that are often marketed to investors as an easy and inexpensive way to access extra cash by borrowing against the assets in your investment portfolio without having to liquidate these securities.
-They do, however, carry a number of risks, among them potential unintended tax consequences and the possibility that you may, in fact, have to sell your holdings, which could have a significant impact on your long-term investment goals.
+They do, however, carry several risks, among them potential unintended tax consequences and the possibility that you may, in fact, have to sell your holdings, which could have a significant impact on your long-term investment goals.

 Set up as a revolving line of credit, an SBLOC allows you to borrow money using securities held in your investment accounts as collateral.
 You can continue to trade and buy and sell securities in your pledged accounts.
 An SBLOC requires you to make monthly interest-only payments, and the loan remains outstanding until you repay it.
 You can repay some (or all) of the outstanding principal at any time, then borrow again later.
 Some investors like the flexibility of an SBLOC as compared to a term loan, which has a stated maturity date and a fixed repayment schedule.
 In some ways, SBLOCs are reminiscent of home equity lines of credit, except of course that, among other things, they involve the use of your securities rather than your home as collateral.